 Seniors know that successful aging means adapting to change.
-Many senior citizens employ creative strategies to customize their surroundings address changes in their lives.
+Many senior citizens employ creative strategies to customize their surroundings to address changes in their lives.
 If you’re looking to embrace a DIY lifestyle to accomplish more each day, these tips will get you started:

 Whether you’re a chef, a cooking enthusiast, or just looking for a quick snack, there are many ways in which you can adapt your kitchen to accommodate your personal needs.
 Here are just a few: